baptistar/SING/README.md

 ## Installation

 The SING algorithm is implemented in Python using the [TransportMaps](https://transportmaps.mit.edu/docs/) package.
 The algorithm can be found in the `SING` folder.
-Scripts to reproduce all of the results for each of the examples in the preprint can be found in the remaining folders.
+Scripts to reproduce the figures for all of the examples in the preprint can be found in the remaining folders.